Acute Respiratory Illness

 RSV

-RSV activity has increased to VERY HIGH levels locally, statewide, and nationwide.
-Nationally, RSV activity has peaked in many areas of the country.
+RSV activity has decreased to LOW levels locally, statewide, and nationwide.
+RSV activity peaked in Massachusetts around the Christmas holiday and has since decreased.
 Emergency department visits and hospitalizations are highest in children and hospitalizations are elevated among older adults in some areas.

 Table 4.
 RSV Severity Indicators, Number of Visits and Percent of Total Visits that Week